Joseph Smith Papyri: The collection in Nauvoo

 By 1840, the mummies and papyri had arrived in Nauvoo, Illinois.
 On June 20, 1840, Joseph Smith asked to be relieved of temporal duties to "engage more particularly in the spiritual welfare of the saints and also, to the translation of the Egyptian Records."
 Between March and May 1842, Smith published his translation of the Book of Abraham in the Times and Seasons, promising that more would be released.

 The collection was first located on the second floor of Joseph Smith's log cabin.
 Elizabeth Clements Kimball, a young girl living in Nauvoo, described seeing them: "The mummies were kept in the attic where they wouldn't be destroyed and in those days there weren't any stairways in the houses such as we have now, and in order to get to the attic one had to climb a ladder which was straight up along the wall."
 In April 1840, a reporter from the Quincy Whig wrote an article describing his visit to Nauvoo, and seeing the mummies and papyri:

-[Joseph Smith] conducted us, at our request, to an upper room, where he drew aside the curtains of a case; and showed us several Egyptian Mummies. ...
-The embalmed body that stands near the centre of the case, said he, is one of the Pharaohs, who sat upon the throne of Egypt; and the female figure by its side was probably one of the daughters.
-It may have been the Princess Thermutis, I replied, the same that rescued Moses from the waters of the Nile.
-It is not improbable, answered the Prophet; but my time has not yet allowed me fully to examine and decide that point. ...
-He then walked to a secretary, on the opposite side of the room, and drew out several frames, covered with glass, under which were numerous fragments of Egyptian papyras, on which, as usual, a great variety of hieroglyphical characters had been imprinted.
-These ancient records, said he, throw great light on the subject of Christianity.
-They have been unrolled and preserved with great labor and care.
-My time has been hithertoo too much taken up to translate the whole of them, but I will show you how I interpret certain parts.
-There, said he, pointing to a particular character, that is the signature of the patriarch Abraham.
-It is indeed a most interesting autograph, I replied, and doubtless the only one extant.